glopzel/sunnyside-vibes/README-me.md

 ## Acknowledgments

-I'd like to thank Leon Noel for his bootcamp 100Devs, thanks to that bootcamp I feel that I'm getting better, this is real now.
+I'd like to thank Leon Noel for his bootcamp 100Devs, this is real now.
 [Last but not least I wanna thank me](https://www.youtube.com/watch?v=7ehy1-6IuCg&ab_channel=SnoopDoggTV)
 I have to keep working on my media queries and css obvs.